ci-group/learning_machines_robobo/examples/coppelia_sim_tutorial/README.md

 ### Running CoppeliaSim

+#### The python venv

+The first thing to do when running CoppeliaSim is to create a python virtual envoirement, and install some requirements on it.
+Technically speaking, we don't need it just jet, but CoppeliaSim gives you nice red error messages if you don't, and those can be confusing.

+I am going to presume you know what a venv is, but, if you don't, you can just use the [default `venv` module](https://docs.python.org/3.8/library/venv.html), as we don't need any of the fancy features of poetry or annaconda.
+(In fact, annaconda specifically is known to cause issues, and I recommend using venv or virtualenv.)
+So, just `python3.8 -m venv .venv` and then `source ./venv/bin/activate` or `.\.venv\bin\Activate.ps1`.
+After this, the python modules you need are aleady in `requirements.txt`, so you can just run `python -m pip install -r requirements.txt` to install those.

+#### Running the executable

 By default, running CoppeliaSim is as easy as just running (You should always run with SHELL=true, which is to say, from the command line, never by clicking an executable in a graphical interface):

 ```sh